UnivHarsh/wordle-solver/README.md

 - Dictionary data modified from [English Dictionary Database](https://github.com/benjihillard/English-Dictionary-Database) by Benji Hillard
 - Entropy calculation methodology inspired by information theory principles

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.